yostane/pwa_from_scratch/README.md

 ![PWA bookmark](./readme_assets/pwa_bookmark.jpg "PWA bookmark")

-Next, open tap on the shortcut. you will see a small loading screen.
-If your look at the manifest, you can see the effect of entries `theme_color` and `icons`.
-They allow to customize the loading screen of the PWA.
+Next, tap on the shortcut. you will see a small loading screen.
+It can be customized using the  `theme_color` and `icons` properties.

 ![Splash-screen](./readme_assets/pwa_splashscreen.jpg "Splash-screen")